Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Go on a Ljubljana River Tour

 If this is not your first time on my travels, you probably know I have a thing for boat tours -like the ones in Berlin, Bergen, or Copenhagen.
-Despite being a relatively saturated tourist activity, a boat tour can give you unique perspectives of a place and help you get an impression of a city’s size.
+Despite being a relatively crowded tourist activity, a boat tour can give you unique perspectives on a place and help you get a sense of a city’s size.
 Moreover, it’s a relaxing way to do some sightseeing and see a place from the water level.
 As you can easily imagine, it sounded like a must for me to join a Ljubljanica River Tour and see the Slovenian capital from a different angle.

 Well, I ended up joining two boat tours.
 You see, the City Card offers two free options: the wooden Ljubljanica Boat and the Tourist Boat.
-Both of them last one hour, and the boats go through the city center, end up on the outskirts, and then return to the city through its most iconic bridges.
+Both last one hour, and the boats pass through the city center, head to the outskirts, and then return to the city via its most iconic bridges.
 Yes, if you want to see and photograph the Triple Bridge from the water, that’s your best chance.

 Here you can see my 4K video and what it feels like being on a boat tour in Ljubljana: